25 Things To Do Around The Tateyama-Kurobe Alpine Route & Where To Stay

 Open all year round, the temple performs a morning ceremony every day of the year.
 Taking place just after sunrise, the time of the ceremony varies throughout the year and is too early to attend unless staying in Nagano City.
 But it is worth-noting as it underlines Zenko-ji’s reputation as one of the most open and welcoming temples in the country.
 While there, visitors are welcome to experience traditional practices including guided meditation, goma prayer and calligraphy.

-17 / TOGAKUSHI – SOME OF JAPAN’S MOST SACRED SHRINES & MOUNTAIN NINJA
+17 / TOGAKUSHI – FOREST SHRINES & MOUNTAIN NINJA / all year round

 Sitting in the forests just outside of Nagano City, Togakushi is home to some of Japan’s most important Shinto shrines, the birthplace of a school of ninja, and producer of some of the best ‘soba’ (buckwheat noodles) in the country.
 It is also home to Togakushi Ski Resort, a little known but great little resort that can be accessed using a local bus from Nagano Station.